 Can you prepare crockpot baked potatoes the night before?

 Absolutely!
 This is a great way to do it if you’re having people over and you’re trying to get some prep. out of the way.

 Do we have other favorite potato recipes?
 YES, one of our favorites is this ground beef casserole with potatoes.
 You can make air fryer potato skins when they’re tender too.
 Nutrition information including nutritional information is below for you.
 You can print it to keep it on hand or just bookmark this page and come back to it, we love “seeing” you. 😉

 Want to see a few of my favorite things that I am totally obsessed with??
 Take a peek and see how many you might already have…twinsies!

 How to cook baked potatoes in Crock pot

 Crockpot Baked Potatoes

-- Put largest potatoes on bottom of crockpot, stack rest of them so they are overlapping the least amount.
+- Put them into your slow cooker with the largest potatoes on bottom of crockpot.
+Stack the rest of them so they are overlapping the least amount.

 - Set slow cooker to low for 5 hours or high for 3 hours or until a knife slides thru the middle easily telling you they are tender.
 Unwrap and enjoy stuffed with fixings.